-Here are five features that distinguish these globe-spanning TMS solutions.
+Here are five features that distinguish these globe-spanning solutions.

 1. Single System Architecture.

 Most TMS systems are not unified.
-Separate systems on individual continents send data to other discrete systems on other continents to provide visibility.
-This does not allow a true real-time, global view of a transportation network.
-A genuinely global system spans all continents with no discrete data hand, and provides visibility within the same operating environment without exporting and importing data into standalone systems.
+A genuinely global system spans all continents and provides visibility within the same operating environment without exporting and importing data into standalone systems.

-A control tower platform should afford a panoramic view of an organization’s entire supply chain, from procurement to drill-down details on every shipment worldwide.
-With the benefit of such a system, leaders can capture relevant data, analyze it, and use the information to make more sustainable business decisions that achieve cost and service goals.
+Global systems afford a panoramic view of an organization’s entire supply chain, from procurement to drill-down details on every shipment worldwide.

 3. Multiple Services and Modes.

-Companies should be able to see details for air, ocean, rail, and road capabilities, and to obtain utilization reports for each.
-Customs compliance rigor should also be part of the system to manage import and export customs activities.
-Support for the management of bids for any method of transportation, anywhere in the world, and the coordination of contracts, procurement, rates, tenders, and schedules, are other characteristics of globally connected TMS solutions.
+Companies should be able to see details for air, ocean, rail, and road movements, and obtain utilization reports for each.
+Support for the management of bids for any method of transportation worldwide is another feature of globally connected TMS solutions.

-A global TMS should accommodate specific currency, language, tax, and tariff requirements for each country or region.
+The system should accommodate specific currency, language, tax, and tariff requirements for each country or region covered.

 5. Management Reports.

 The barriers to global transportation management are coming down.
-The industry is entering an era where a world view of freight movements is not an optional TMS feature, but a competitive necessity.
+The industry is entering an era where a world view of freight movements is becoming a competitive necessity.

 This post is based on the C. H. Robinson Worldwide white paper Going Global: Building a Sustainable Logistics Model in the Age of Globalization.
 To download the white paper go to: http://www.chrobinson.com/en/us/Resources/White-Papers/